 Check out: Vail Resorts Buys 17 More Ski Resorts

 “With Epic for Everyone, we are excited to provide all of our guests with the value, flexibility, and convenience that come with being a pass holder,” said Kirsten Lynch, chief marketing officer of Vail Resorts.
 “The launch of the Epic Day Pass transforms both season pass and lift ticket pricing and allows our guests to decide where, when, and how frequently they want to ski or ride, which is exactly what made our Epic Pass so popular when we first introduced it over a decade ago.”

-Offering a discount of up to 50 percent off window prices, the Epic Day Pass allows guests to ski world-class resorts at an unparalleled price.
+Offering a discount of up to 50 percent off window prices, the Epic Day Pass allows guests to ski world-class resorts at a fair price.
 The base price is $106 for one day, with a decrease in the average cost per day for every day added.
 The lowest prices for the pass will be found this spring.
-If you are looking to ski more days, the Epic Pass or Epic Local Pass continue to offer the best value and variety for a full season of skiing at any of the company’s resorts.
+If you are looking to ski more days, the Epic Pass provides the best value and variety for a full season of skiing at any of the company’s resorts.

 Vail Resorts adds a few more options to their 2019-20 pass lineup with the Keystone Plus Pass and the Summit Value Pass.
 Both passes take advantage of the upgrades Keystone is planning on making with its snowmaking, providing some of the earliest skiing of the ‘19/’20 season.
 The Keystone Plus Pass includes unlimited access to Keystone, five days at Crested Butte (both with holiday restrictions) and unlimited skiing at Breckenridge starting April 1, 2020.
 The Summit Value Pass provides unlimited access to Keystone and Breckenridge, with holiday restrictions.

 For more information about Epic for Everyone and the different pass options, visit the Epic Pass website.